 -MEScutoff MaxEntScan cutoff, to determine the impact of the variant on splicing.
 Expressed as the % difference between the variant and the WT score.
-Range values: [-100,0], default: -15 difference between the variant and the WT score.
+Range values: [-100,0], default: -15 between the variant and the WT score.
+Range values: [-100,0], default: -5 between the variant and the WT score.
+Range values: [-100,0], default: -10

 -SSFcutoff Splice Site Finder cutoff, to determine the impact of the variant on splicing.
-Expressed as the % between the variant and the WT score.
-Range values: [-100,0], default: -10
+Expressed as the % difference conserved.